 A. Encouraging more owner occupants and families to locate in the planning area is an important key to the long-term health of the neighborhood.
 Families can bring an increased level of stability and contribute to the diversity of the character of the area.
-(Policies 3.1.1.2.A and 3.1.1.2.C) [update when final]
+(Policy 3.1.1.1.A)

 Amend the Land Development Code to permit by right detached dwellings (single-dwelling use) in multi-dwelling zoning districts (RM) with certain standards.
-Among other things, the standards could include that the structure must have been originally constructed as a single-dwelling structure.